robbles/turk/doc/getting_started.rst

 Creating a web application that uses Turk is even simpler, as they just send simple XMPP messages to the framework, and only need to be able to process HTTP POST requests.
-An application's workflow looks something like this:
+An application's work-flow looks something like this:

 * Application sends a "register" XMPP message to the Turk platform when activated, to subscribe to any updates from a specified set of drivers.